Chinese sausage: Philippines

 In the Philippines, Chinese sausage is an ingredient in some Chinese-Filipino dishes like siopao bola-bola.
 It is sometimes confused with and used in place of the native sausage chorizo de Macao (which is also sometimes known as "Chinese chorizo").
 The latter is not derived from the Chinese sausage, but derives its name from the use of star anise, which is associated with Chinese cuisine in the Philippines.

 Taiwan

 Taiwan also produces a similar form of sausage; however, they are rarely dried in the manner of Cantonese sausages.
 The fat and meat may be emulsified, and a larger amount of sugar may be used, yielding a sweeter taste.
 These sausages are usually produced by local butchers and sold at markets or made at home.
 This variant of Chinese sausage is known as xiangchang (香腸) in Mandarin Chinese, literally meaning fragrant sausage.
+The literal meaning is also the same in Cantonese.

 Singapore

 Singapore produces innovative Chinese sausages that could be considered healthier than the traditional variety.
 Examples include low-fat, low-sodium, and high-fibre Chinese sausages.